Azure/batch-shipyard/docs/80-batch-shipyard-multi-instance-tasks.md

 integration for popular MPI runtimes, including OpenMPI, MPICH, MVAPICH, and Intel MPI.
 Users can now specify simply the runtime they wish to use and if the environment contains the proper runtime, the commandlines for launching will automatically be populated.
-In the case of RDMA VMs, complexity of certain requirements such as exposing the IB PKEY are automatically handled.
+In the case of SR-IOV IB/RDMA VMs, complexity of certain requirements such as exposing the IB PKEY are automatically handled.